-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments internal complaint-handling system, which enables the complaints to be lodged electronically and free of charge, against the refusal by the online platform to take decision referred to in paragraph 1 (a) - (c) on the ground that the information provided by the recipients is not illegal content or is compatible with its terms and conditions.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments recipients is not illegal content or is compatible with its terms and conditions.
 Online platforms shall inform complainants without undue delay of the decision they have taken in respect of their complaint.
 Only paragraphs 2 and 4 apply to handling of these complaints.
-PL (Drafting): New letter: d) any other decisions that affect the availability, visibility or accessibility of that content and/or the recipient's account or the recipient's access to significant features of the platform's regular services.
-PL (Comments): Further analysis is required as to exemption, from all provisions of Section 3, for small and micro enterprises, in particular as regards their exemption from the provisions on trusted flaggers (Article 19), additional reporting (Article 23), online advertising transparency (Article 24).
+PL (Drafting): New letter: d) any other decisions that affect the availability, visibility or accessibility of that content and/or the recipient's account or the recipient's access to significant features of the platform's regular services. flaggers (Article 19), additional reporting (Article 23), online advertising transparency (Article 24).
 The analysis should consider, on the one hand, the principle of proportionality, i.e. the rules to be adopted should not lead to burdens that make it in practice impossible for smaller companies to operate on the market.
 On the other hand, consideration should be given to the concern that the exclusion of smaller entities from some of the provisions of Section 3 may possibly lead to illegal activities being shifted to these smaller entities.
 (Comments): The proposed 'due-process safeguards' currently apply only to platforms' decision to remove content or remove / suspend an account.
 In our opinion they should cover every action of the platform that leads to limitation of the visibility of a questioned content or otherwise reduces its reach (this applies, for example, to the so-called 'shadow bans' or limitations concerning promoting content or monetizing it).
-All those measures should meet the same standards of transparency and accountability as currently

-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, COMMISSION PROPOSAL PL, LV, DE PL, LV, DE COMMISSION PROPOSAL Drafting provided for content/account removal or suspension.
-Although these measures may seem less 'intrusive', in practice they may lead to an equally serious interference with the freedom of expression, especially as at the moment they are often imposed without any notification of the user, not only making it impossible to question such a restriction, but even to gain knowledge about its imposition.
-At the same time, the sole obligation to provide statistical information on activities reducing the visibility of content (article 13(1) letter c) does not constitute a sufficient guarantee against the abuse of these measures, as it does not sufficiently protect the interests of individual users against whom such measures are applied.
-2. Online platforms shall ensure that their internal complaint-handling systems are easy to access, user-friendly and enable and facilitate the submission of sufficiently precise and adequately substantiated complaints.
-FR (Drafting): 3 [Without change] DK (Comments): It is important that the internal complaint-handling systems are easy to access and user friendly.
-We find that the terms "easy to access" and "user friendly" should be specified and defined (i.e. in the recitals) with inspiration from behavioral science and user experience design.
-We also support the requirement in article 17 (2), that the complaint-handling system shall enable and facilitate submission of sufficiently precise and adequately substantiated complaints.
-However, it is important that the system enable all
+All those measures should meet the same standards of transparency and accountability as currently provided for content/account removal or suspension.
+Although these measures may seem less 'intrusive', in practice they may lead to an equally serious interference with the freedom of expression, especially as at the moment they are often imposed without any notification of the ot only making it impossible to question restriction, but even to gain knowledge ts imposition.
+At the same time, the sole restriction, but even to gain knowledge tion to provide statistical information on the reducing the visibility of content at 13(1) letter c) does not constitute a sent guarantee against the abuse of these trees, as it does not sufficiently protect the tree of individual users against whom such trees are applied. inportant that the internal complainting systems are easy to access and user y.
+We find that the terms "easy to access" ser friendly" should be specified and it (i.e. in the recitals) with inspiration from oral science and user experience design. o support the requirement in article 17 (2), e complaint-handling system shall enable cilitate submission of sufficiently precise equately substantiated complaints.
+Ver, it is important that the system enable all to lodge a complaint and does not set up istic requirements such as referral to c, relevant legal provisions or elaborate ations.
+This should be pointed out in the state of the complaint and ng y. ser d (i ora o s e co cilii equ equ isti